finger563/cbsat/docs/_sources/design-time.txt

 Routing Analysis
 ================

+Having discussed profile composition and the affects of delaying a profile, we can address one more aspect of system analysis: *routing*.
+For this analysis we will specifically focus on statically routed networks.

-By incorporating both the latency analysis with the compositional operations we developed, we can perform system-level analysis of flows which are routed by nodes of the system.
-In this paradigm, nodes can transmit/receive their own data, i.e. they can host applications which act as data sources or sinks, as well as act as routers for flows from and to other nodes.
-To make such a system amenable to analysis we must ensure that we know the routes the flows will take at design time, i.e. the routes in the network are static and known or calculable.
-Furthermore, we must, for the sake of flow composition as decribed above, ensure that each flow has a priority that is unique within the network which governs how the transmitting and routing nodes handle the flow's data.
+By incorporating both the latency analysis with the compositional operations we developed, we can perform system-level analysis of profiles which are routed by nodes of the system.
+In this paradigm, nodes can transmit/receive their own data, i.e. they can host applications which act as data sources or sinks, as well as act as routers for profiles from and to other nodes.
+To make such a system amenable to analysis we must ensure that we know the routes the profiles will take at design time, i.e. the routes in the network are static and known or calculable.
+Furthermore, we must, for the sake of profile composition as decribed above, ensure that each profile has a priority that is unique within the network which governs how the transmitting and routing nodes handle the profile's data.

 Let us define the system configuration :math:`C` as: